UoW-CPC/rabbda-earthquakes-history/README.md

  ```
  __Example 3:__ Download earthquakes for the year 2020 with magnitude over 6.5.
  ```
- # The program downloads earthquakes for the year 2020 with magnitude over 6.5
+ # The program downloads all the earthquakes for the year 2020 with magnitude over 6.5.
  python earthquakes.py -p /user/earthquakes/ -y 2020 -m 6.5
  ```